skibblenybbles/jquery-platinum/README.md

 #### Returns

-A promise to load the requested script
+A promise to load the requested script.

 #### Example